United Rallies Businesses and - GuruFocus.com

 United has already invested in the future production of three billion gallons of SAF - the most of any airline in the world*

-CHICAGO, Feb.
-21, 2023 /PRNewswire/ -- In an effort to rally businesses and consumers, United today launched the United Airlines Ventures Sustainable Flight Fund SM, a first-of-its-kind investment vehicle designed to support start-ups focused on decarbonizing air travel by accelerating the research, production and technologies associated with sustainable aviation fuel (SAF).
+CHICAGO, CA / ACCESSWIRE / February 27, 2023 / In an effort to rally businesses and consumers, United launched the United Airlines Ventures Sustainable Flight Fund SM, a first-of-its-kind investment vehicle designed to support start-ups focused on decarbonizing air travel by accelerating the research, production and technologies associated with sustainable aviation fuel (SAF).

 The fund starts with more than $100 million in investments from United and its inaugural partners** Air Canada, Boeing, GE Aerospace, JPMorgan Chase, and Honeywell.
 Through the fund, these and potentially additional corporate participants will invest alongside United in SAF technology and production start-ups identified by United.
 In the past two years alone, United Airlines Ventures has invested in start-ups such as Cemvita, Dimensional Energy, and NEXT Renewable Fuels.